 Java Application Architecture: Modularity Patterns with Examples using OSGi is Kirk Knoernschild's seminal book on a pattern catalogue for modular systems design.
-Starting with an overview of the arguments for modularity, the main section in the book introduces eighteen categorised patterns for module development, and concludes with an OSGi example.
-InfoQ spoke to Kirk to find out more about it.

 The fourth of the Modular Java series covers declarative modularity.
 It describes how components can be declaratively defined and wired together, without having a code dependency on OSGi APIs.
 11